Seirdy/seirdy.one/content/posts/permissions-policy-floc-misinfo.md

 How Permissions Policy works
 ----------------------------

-I don't think that every webmaster should have to read every single W3C spec (I certainly haven't).
+I don't think that every webmaster should have to read every single W3C spec.
 I do, however, think that people who offer prescriptive advice and interpretations of a spec should be expected to read the relevant spec first.

 Here's [a copy](https://www.w3.org/TR/permissions-policy-1/) of the Permissions Policy spec.
 Essentially, the `Permissions-Policy` header allows a webmaster to whitelist which parties (if any) are allowed to leverage certain APIs.
 If I make a website that doesn't perform any geolocation directly but I load a third-party widget that does, I can forbid all parties from using Geolocation APIs by setting the following Permissions-Policy: